-Calls to cap National Insurance contributions for third sector ahead of increase
+Calls to cap NI contributions for third sector ahead of increase

 The impact of a planned increase in employer’s National Insurance (NI) Contributions has prompted a call from Third Sector Dumfries and Galloway (TSDG) to cap charity rates at the current level.